Frequently Asked Questions

 Please contact LMU Human Resources to make sure all requirements are complete.
 Tuition Remission benefits are considered a "Resource" when determining eligibility for federal, state and other university-funded sources of financial aid.
 If you are a participant in a tuition program that will cover part of your LMU tuition, you must notify LMU Financial Aid to ensure this resource is coordinated with other financial aid according to federal, state, and university policies.

-Q. Can I appeal my 2023-2024 Financial Aid Award?
+Q. Can I appeal my 2024-2025 financial aid offer?

-Students always have the option to appeal one or more elements of their financial aid award.
+Students always have the option to appeal one or more elements of their financial aid offer.
 More information on forms, requirements, and timelines for appeals can be found at the Appeals section of the Financial Aid website.

 • Q. If I enroll less than full-time (11 units or less) how will my Cal Grant award be adjusted?